SofiaCrobeddu/DM_medical_dataset/README.md

 ## PURPOSE

 The aim of this project is to create a database about medical drugs and products, extracting their information through queries.
-After this first implementation, it was also performed the optimization of tables and queries in order to veloize the process of extraction.
+After this first implementation, it was also performed the optimization of tables and queries in order to improve performance and enable efficient data retrieval from the database.

 ## REPOSITORIES

 The repositories are 2:
 - **data**: it contains the csv files with the original datasets.
+The files inside are the following ones:
+  - `condition.csv`: contains the health conditions.
+Each condition has an id, a name and an url link.
+It is also connected to an other csv files through the column source_id.
+  - `drug.csv`: contains the healthcare drug's information.
+Each drug has an id, a name, a specific url link and a link to the drugbank.
+  - `interaction.csv`: contains the interactions between drugs.
+Each interaction has an id and it is connected to an others csv files through the columns source_drug_id and target_drug_id.
+  - `manufacturer.csv`: contains the manufacturer information.
+Each manufacturer has an id and a name.
+  - `price.csv`: contains the medical product's price.
+Each price has an id, the value indicated by the column "price", a specific type and an url link.
+It is also connected to the others csv files through the columns product_id and store_id.
+  - `product.csv`: contains the medical product's information.
+Each product has an id, a name, a type, an url link, the number of reviews.
+It is also connected to the others csv files through the columns source_id, drug_id and manufacturer_id.
+  - `source.csv`: contains the source of information.
+Each source has an id a name (such as Wikidata, Drugbank, etc...) and the correspondent url.
+This dataset was not actually used and it is just put here for completeness.
+  - `store.csv`: contains the store information.
+Each store has an id and a name.
+  - `treatement.csv`: contains the treatements' information.
+Each treatment has an id, and it is connected to the others csv files through the columns source_id, drug_id and condition_id.

 - **script**: it contains the sql files with the instructions performing the task.
 The files inside are the following ones: